Automated Reinforcement Learning: An Overview: Introduction

 \section{Introduction}

-Reinforcement Learning (RL) is a learning approach in which no prior knowledge of an environment is necessary.
+\IEEEPARstart{R}{einforcement} Learning (RL) is a learning approach in which no prior knowledge of an environment is necessary.
+In this definition, the environment is any factor surrounding an agent that provides states and applies action signals.
 An agent learns the optimal behavior known as \textit{policy} by interacting with the environment.
-At each decision step, the agent observes the \textit{state} of the environment, takes an \textit{action} and receives a scalar \textit{reward} value from the environment.
-Using this reward value, the agent adjusts its policy in order to maximize the long term reward.
-The long term reward is either the sum of all future rewards or the discounted sum of future rewards in order to reduce the impact of future actions \cite{wiering2012reinforcement}.
+At each decision step, the agent observes the \textit{state} of the environment, takes an \textit{action}, and receives a scalar \textit{reward} value from the environment.
+Using this reward value, the agent adjusts its policy to maximize the long-term reward.
+The long-term reward is either the sum of all future rewards or the discounted sum of future rewards to reduce the impact of future actions \cite{wiering2012reinforcement}.